Manning Striped Mantis Shrimp

 Manning Striped Mantis Shrimp, Lysiosquilla manningi.
 Length: 16 cm (6.2 inches).
 Identification courtesy of Bob Hillis, Ivins, Utah.

-Phylogeny: The Manning Striped Mantis Shrimp, Lysiosquilla manningi (Boyko, 2000), is a stomatopod, and member of the Lysiosquillidae Family of Spearing Mantis Shrimps. the majority of larger species of mantis shrimps are in found in this Family.
-Lysiosquilla is one of two genera in this Family, and it is composed of sixteen species.
-This species is also known as Ray Manning’s Lysiosquilla and in Mexico as estomatópodo de manning.
-Spearing mantis shrimps are also known as “thumb splitters” because of their ability to cause injury if handled improperly.
+Phylogeny: The Manning Striped Mantis Shrimp, Lysiosquilla manningi (Boyko, 2000), is a member of the Lysiosquillidae Family of Mantis ShrimpLysiosquilla is one of two genera in the Lydiosoquillidae Family, and it is composed of sixteen species.
+They are also known as Ray Manning’s Lysiosquilla and in Mexico as Estomatópodo de Manning.
+The genus name Lysiosquilla comes from a combination of Greek and Latin words meaning “loosening shrimp”.
+This refers to these shrimps ability to quickly dismember their prey.
+This species is named in honor of the American carcinologist Raymond B. Manning, who specialized in stomatopods.
+Manning described, or co-described, 306 species, 153 genera, 5 subfamilies, 19 families, and 3 superfamilies during his career.
+Manning Striped Mantis Shrimp are considered spearing mantis shrimps, which are also known as “thumb splitters” because of their ability to cause injury if handled improperly.

-Morphology: Manning Striped Mantis Shrimps are fairly slender in build.
+Morphology: Manning Striped Mantis Shrimp are fairly slender in build.
 They are light to dark gray in color, with black bands the anterior margins of their tail segments.
 The raptorial claws are white.
 They have a rounded telson, with minor serrations along its posterior margin.
 Manning Striped Mantis Shrimp reach a maximum of 17.5 cm (6.5 inches) in length.

 Diet: Manning Striped Mantis Shrimps are ambush predators, feeding on small fish and other small soft-bodied invertebrates.